Coronavirus guidance for students and applicants

 Research ethics: If you’re changing your research design in any way, you may need to obtain ethics (re)approval.
 See the UWE Bristol research ethics guide for further details.

-There will also be regular updates in the PGR newsletter and from the PGR skills development Blackboard site, which includes details of a range of activities including the regular PGR ‘drop-in’ sessions that run online and at which you can chat about anything PGR.
+There will also be regular updates in the PGR newsletter and from the Skills Development Programme Blackboard site, which includes details of a range of activities including the regular PGR ‘drop-in’ sessions that run online and at which you can chat about anything PGR.

 How can I continue to mitigate the impacts of COVID-19 on my PGR milestones?